 There was not one man – one person who I could direct all my hatred to.
 I was abused by many… Some were neighbours, some were extended family members and some were strangers on the streets.

 Some showed me their penises as if it was a lolly pop.
 Some touched me and asked me to hold their penises.
-Their penis felt big and I couldn’t hold it with my small hands.
-I was then instructed to press it tight so that they could receive pleasure.

 How could something that’s enjoyable needs to be hidden.

 It must be bad.
 I must be bad… I must stop all fun and all pleasure…

 I felt that my body wasn’t mine.
 It was for others’ taking.
 They could touch me wherever they wanted, whenever they wanted.
 I had no right to my own body.
 It wasn’t my home so I left it.

 From the very early childhood, I think I stopped living in my body.
 Shutting down and freezing was my coping mechanism.
 I shut down my emotions.
 I shut down my sexuality.
 I shut down connections.
 I shut down love.

 I buried myself in education.
 I buried myself in rescuing others.
 And the “real ruby” kept getting further and further away from me.

 My “unworthiness” got me into a troubled marriage and years of illnesses, ending into a hospitalisation.

 In one of my most bleak moments, I was crying on the bed.
 My husband at the time was lying on bed with his back towards me.
 I pleaded him to hug me and to take me into my arms and I was completely ignored and left to sob.

 I felt that I died in that moment.
 There was just nothing left in me to even breathe…